Offshore Talk

 Why Architecture Choices Matter for Courier Tracking

-- Microservices vs Monoliths: microservices enable independent scaling, so the tracking API can scale differently from the web UI.
+- Microservices vs Monoliths: small services scale on their own, so the API can grow apart from the web UI.

 Integrations: How Servers Talk to Couriers and Partners